 If you’re visiting Ottawa, add some Gatineau Park hiking trails to your itinerary.
-Only 30 minutes from the city, Wolf Trail in Gatineau Park is the perfect place for an afternoon hike.
-You’ll share this forested path with wildlife and enjoy several scenic lookouts.
-Gatineau Park has plenty of hiking, biking, and swimming options for all to enjoy.
+Just 30 minutes from the city, Wolf Trail is an ideal choice for an afternoon hike.
+This forested hiking trail offers a quiet escape, with the chance to spot wildlife along the way and enjoy several scenic lookouts.
+Beyond hiking, Gatineau Park also offers biking and swimming options, making it an easy outdoor add-on to any Ottawa trip.

 Wolf Trail lookout in Gatineau Park